 Photocopying and Faxing

 Photocopiers are available for use in the library and are activated by inserting a copy card.
-The regular rate for copies is 0.35/page + HST.
+The regular rate for copies is 0.25/page + HST.
 Individuals not wishing to purchase their own copy card may borrow a staff copy card from the front desk as needed.
 Copies made on the staff card will be charged immediately to either the individual or their firm account.
-When purchased in bulk, copy cards receive the following discounted rates:

 Clients may send and receive faxes via the fax machine located in the library’s photocopy room.
 The rates for sending and receiving faxes are as follows: